jingwang6028/Horiseon-Code-Refactor/README.md

     2. Structure of the HTML elements follow a logical structure independent of styling and positioning.
     3. Be able to find accessible alt attributes in icon and image elements.
     4. Heading attributes fall in sequential order.
-    5. Title elemet is concise and descriptive.
+    5. Title element is concise and descriptive.

 ## Link URL to GitHub Repository